SheikhUmaid/RBAC/how_to_run.md

 * **Static Files** : For local development, the static files (like CSS, JS, images) are handled by Django's `runserver` command.
 However, for production, you will need to configure static files handling.
 * **Environment Variables** : Make sure that you don't expose sensitive information like secret keys in version control.
 You may want to configure environment variables for production settings.

-That's it!
-You should now be able to run the project locally using SQLite.
-Let me know if you encounter any issues!